Five Compassionate Accountability® Leadership Behaviors That Attract and Retain Top Talent

 Employees want to know that their work has purpose.
 As a leader, here are things you can do.

-• Ask your employee what matters to them; help them find ways to nurture their passions.
+• Ask your employees what matters to them; help them find ways to nurture their passions.

 Focus on Strengths